 email@example.com / ext: 5173

-Bobby F. Anderson Jr., Administrative Assistant for CSSH, Office of the Dean where he is responsible for managing the front desk, provides administrative support to the Dean and Associate Dean’s for various projects, manage space in Renaissance Park, and act as liaison with building and garage management.
-Bobby has a Bachelor’s in Business Administration from Cleary University in Ann Arbor, MI, and will begin to pursue his Master’s in Public Administration from Northeastern University fall 2019.
-Previously, he worked for Emory University in Atlanta GA, and recently moved to Boston and started with Northeastern University in August 2018 with the Office of the Provost, The PhD Network.
+Bobby F. Anderson Jr., Administrative Assistant for CSSH, is responsible for managing the front desk, provides administrative support to the Dean and Associate Deans for various projects, manages space in Renaissance Park, and acts as a liaison with building and garage management.
+Bobby has a Bachelor’s in Business Administration from Cleary University in Ann Arbor, MI, and will begin to pursue his Master’s in Public Administration from Northeastern University in fall 2019.
+Previously, he worked for Emory University in Atlanta, GA, and recently worked in Northeastern as part of the PhD Network within the Office of the Provost.

 firstname.lastname@example.org / ext: 3165

 Evan Cutelis, Budget/Administrative Coordinator, is responsible for all daily accounting transactions including journal vouchers, reimbursements, budget transfers, and invoices.
 He also assists with tracking the Dean's Office financial commitments, space management, and the computer replacement cycle.
 He holds a bachelor's degree in business administration from the Isenberg School of Management at UMass Amherst.
 He joined the Dean's Office in December 2016.
 Previously, he worked in university advancement and sponsored research administration at Boston College.

 Jimmy Donovan, Web Manager, is responsible for maintaining and improving upon the functionality, presentation, and content for the colleges many websites and digital applications.
 Before joining Northeastern in 2019, Jimmy ran his own web consultancy and held previous positions in web development agencies.
 He holds a BA in Communications from Clark University.